 VI.
-Strategy Development A. GOALS Comments provided through the SAO's Exit Survey indicated a strong need for employee training and development, supervisor/employee engagement and career advancement.
-Goals to address TDA's projected workforce gap will include the following: - Career development programs Programs such as mentoring, the internship program and an increase in professional training and development for staff will be initiated throughout the agency; - Leadership development Efforts will be made to identify, retain and develop existing employees with management and leadership capabilities.
-This will require the funding to identify and increase leadership training; - Organizational training and development Funding for in-house training such as managerial training and skill development will be needed to address individual employee training needs for the day-to-day operations of the agency to include the management of remote employees; and - Succession planning Supervisors will identify what skill sets are critical to meeting their objectives and can plan for employee attrition.
+Strategy Development A. GOALS Comments provided through the State Auditor's Exit Survey indicated a strong need for employment rewards/recognition, employee training and development, resources, supervisor/employee engagement and career advancement.
+Goals to address TDA's projected workforce gap will include the following: - Compensation review Efforts will be made to identify positions that are not equitable compared to other state agencies to enhance employee rewards/recognition; - Career development programs Programs such as mentoring, the internship program and an increase in professional training and development for staff will be initiated throughout the agency; - Leadership development Efforts will be made to identify, retain, and develop existing employees with management and leadership capabilities.
+This will require the funding to identify and increase leadership training; - Training and development Funding for in-house and external training such as managerial training and skill development will be needed to address individual employee training needs for the day-to-day operations of the agency to include the management of remote employees; and - Succession planning Supervisors will identify what skill sets are critical to meeting their objectives and can plan for employee attrition.
 Succession planning will also address staffing or skill imbalances due to turnover and retirements.
-B. RECRUITMENT AND RETENTION - Recruitment plan Current recruitment efforts will focus on areas that are difficult to attract and/or retain such as programmers and systems analysts. - Retention programs Managers will be trained regarding employee retention programs such as flextime, staggered work hours, professional development training opportunities, mentoring and service awards; and • Coaching and mentoring programs - With over 70 percent of employees having five or more years with TDA, they have an in-depth understanding of the detailed processes and procedures required.
+B. RECRUITMENT AND RETENTION - Recruitment plan Current recruitment efforts will focus on areas that are difficult to attract and/or retain such as contract and grants specialist, case preparation officers, administrative review specialists and Information Technology positions. - Retention programs Managers will be trained regarding employee retention programs such as flextime, staggered work hours, professional development training opportunities, employee engagement enhancement, mentoring and service awards; and • Coaching and mentoring programs - With 69 percent of employees having five or more years with TDA, they have an in-depth understanding of the detailed processes and procedures required.
 New and less tenured employees benefit from the extensive program experience/expertise of those employees.
 C. WORKFORCE PLAN EVALUATION AND REVISION The Workforce Plan will be implemented in connection with TDA's Strategic Plan.
 Strategic Plan changes due to leadership or legislative changes may result in adjustment to the Workforce Plan.
 VII.
-Conclusion Human Resources (HR) will continue to build a stronger business partnership with each of the divisions to determine staffing and training needs, assist with workforce strategic and succession planning.
+Conclusion Human Resources (HR) will continue to build a stronger business partnership with each of the divisions to determine staffing and training needs and assist with workforce strategic and succession planning.
 HR will provide divisions with information regarding turnover, retirement eligibility and tenure in addition to assisting in recruiting and retaining a diverse workforce.